Natural Resources Building Parking Garage Fire Suppression and Critical Repairs Project (May-Nov. 2017)

 - The projects will create noise and require areas of the garage to be closed.
 The mezzanine will be closed to pedestrian traffic and affected parkers will be redirected to park in the ‘F’ level of the Plaza Garage.
 Updates will be sent to NRB tenants and garage parkers as the work continues.
 View a schedule of the project and its impacts to different levels of the garage.

-- See latest update on the project.
+- View the latest update on this project.

 Interior Lighting Project